-“Even home canning lids aren’t exempt from reach of the long arm of chemical contamination, if you think that smell is normal, think again why it gets on your hands, our senses protect our health.”
-Suzanna Aaring 2016
+“Even home canning lids aren’t exempt from reach of the long arm of chemical contamination, if you think that smell is normal, think again why the smell gets on your hands and is difficult to wash off… use your senses to protect your health.”
+Suzanna Aaring 2016 #thenewwaytothink

 Until a few years back hyper-ventilation was standard terminology for the normal compensatory mechanism that accelerates breathing during exercise when ventilation spontaneously gets deeper and faster.
 Then whoever influences medical usage got lazy.
 They needed a word to describe what happens at another point during exercise which had more clinical significance: the point when muscle fatigue, overheating, and build up of metabolites exceeds compensation.
 Of course it’s important to distinguish this moment because if the increasing demands of metabolism can’t be compensated, stroke volume reaches a plateau and often decreases resulting in a fall in blood pressure.
 Dehydration occurs.
 Cutaneous vasoconstriction also decreases rate of heat loss and high temperatures result in acute acidosis.
 “Most people think hyperventilation refers to emotional stress only,” they must have thought, “no one will notice if we start using it to denote the point when the compensatory mechanisms fail instead of the point at which they kick in during exercise.”